killerducky/deja-queue/notes.md

 - [ ] Adding new videos should update playlist/DB/etc
 - [ ] Q mode dropdown is rounded weirdly
 - [ ] visual bar graph or star system for ratings
+- [ ] import/export db into file menu
+- [ ] delay/skip song buttons in the queue?

 ## Stats/Algorithm